ESSA Tribal Consultation

 Tribal Consultation is required by law for certain schools meeting criteria defined by the Every Student Succeeds Act (ESSA) of 2015, Public Law 114-95.

-School districts, also called Local Educational Agencies (LEAs), who meet specified criteria are required to consult with tribes in their service area.
+School districts, also called Local Educational Agencies (LEAs), that meet specified criteria are required to consult with tribes in their service area.
 These LEAs are labeled "affected" LEAs.

-For FY23, 56 LEAs met one or both of these criteria and were required to consult with tribes.
+For FY26, there were 49 LEAs meeeting one or both of these criteria and were required to consult with tribes.

 Tribal Consultation Guide